-3. Health and Special Access Reasons - Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the Equality Act 2010.
+- 3. Health and Special Access Reasons Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose parents'/guardians' physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
-Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the particular school.
+Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the particular school. - 4.
+Nearness of children's homes to school we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
+The same address point on the school site is used for everybody.
+When we apply the distance criterion for an oversubscribed Community or Voluntary Controlled school, these straight-line measurements are used to determine how close each applicant's address is to the school.

 Policy: Status: Policy Number:

 ADMISSIONS FINAL POL_034

 Author(s): Date of issue: Version:

-John Dexter September 2021 V1
+Vicky Solly September 2023 V1

 Approved by: Effective: Review Date:

-The Governing Body 20.09.2021 20.09.2022
+The Governing Body September 2023 September 2024